Introduction to PCB management at UW

 Numerous mechanical rooms and electrical vaults on campus house transformers and other PCB-containing equipment such as capacitors and switches.
 Most of this equipment was installed well before the PCB ban.
 The Washington State Department of Ecology (Ecology) and the Environmental Protection Agency (EPA) require that all these items, along with PCB-contaminated soil and surfaces, be managed carefully.
 The EPA regulates wastes containing 50 (parts per million) ppm PCBs and greater.
 Ecology regulates wastes containing from 2 to 50 ppm PCBs.
 Both agencies have extensive requirements for management and disposal of PCB wastes.
 University of Washington administrative policy further restricts the transporters and end point disposal facilities used for PCB wastes.

 Facility Services manages all high voltage electrical equipment on the UW Seattle campus.
-EH&S oversees PCB management, coordinating sampling and disposal, conducting audits, reviewing work plans, and ensuring compliance with the regulations.
+Environmental Health and Safety (EH&S) oversees PCB management, coordinating sampling and disposal, conducting audits, reviewing work plans, and ensuring compliance with the regulations.

 It should be assumed that any oil-filled electrical equipment (transformer or other electrical equipment) that ever contained PCBs will be regulated.

-The information on this page is also available in the EH&S Design Guides.
+More information can be found in the EH&S Design Guides.

-There are several mechanical rooms at the University where historical PCB floor and wall contamination has been encapsulated in place.
+There are mechanical rooms at the University where historical PCB floor and wall contamination remains and has been encapsulated in place.
 EPA regulations require that encapsulated surfaces be marked with the yellow "Caution Contains PCBs" sticker typically used for labeling PCB Transformers (>500 ppm).
-There are also signs posted inside these mechanical rooms that warn against disturbing encapsulated surfaces without first contacting Environmental Health and Safety.
-These vaults are also inspected annually.
+These locations are also inspected regularly.

 The following rooms at the University have PCB contamination encapsulated in place: